 - For admission, we consider: rigor of your high school curriculum and difficulty of senior-level coursework, extracurricular or leadership activities and awards, special talents or skills, personal statement (optional), and letters of recommendation (optional).

 - The essay is a short-answer question (2 to 3 paragraphs or 250-500 words), while your supporting statement can be a longer response for sharing details about your experiences and interests.

 - Submit your application early!
-We admit our most competitive applicants first.
-You can add and update your supporting materials such as test scores, mid-year grades, awards or other recognition that you plan on including in your application for admission file throughout the academic year.
+You can add and update your supporting materials such as optional test scores, mid-year grades, awards or other recognition that you plan on including in your application for admission file throughout the academic year.